distro2024/distributed-chat-system/README.md

 ```
 ## Instructions for developers

+### Tasks

+Tasks are tracked in the [project board](https://github.com/orgs/distro2024/projects/1).
+All members of the team can freely assign tasks in Backlog or in Ready state to themselves.

 ### Code Quality Tools

 This project uses ESLint and Prettier to ensure code quality and consistency.
 Both are included as dev dependencies in the project.